dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 * Set **Application Logging (Filesystem)** to **On**.
 * Choose the log **Level**.
 This setting only applies to Azure log streaming.

 Navigate to the **Log Stream** page to view logs.
-The logged messages are logged by with the `ILogger` interface.
+The logged messages are logged with the `ILogger` interface.

 ### Azure Application Insights